scottvieira/Documentation/source/ebscokb.md

 ### Setting up the EBSCO KB

-Before you can integrate the EBSCO KB, your library must have an EBSCO Customer ID and a valid RM API key.
-If you have an EBSCO account and Customer ID but you do not have an RM API key, you can [request an RM API key](https://developer.ebsco.com/signup) from EBSCO.
+Before you can integrate the EBSCO KB, your library must have an EBSCO Customer ID and have subscribed to HoldingsIQ.
+If you have an EBSCO account and Customer ID but you do not have a HoldingsIQ key, you can [request an API Key Information](https://developer.ebsco.com/signup) from EBSCO.

 Once you’ve received your API key, continue with the following steps to set up your EBSCO KB integration with CORAL: